Escape-Technologies/docs/docs/05-vulnerabilities/complexity/batch_limit.md

 Disable query batching in `ApolloServer` constructor options.

-This remediation is supported by [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) middleware.
+Install our open source package [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) for Apollo.

 Otherwise, you can switch off batching in the `ApolloServer` constructor options.